Tencent/TencentKonaSMSuite/kona-pkix/README.md

 Security.insertProviderAt(new KonaPKIXProvider(), position2);
 ```

 the less the positions are, the higher the priorities are.
 The minimum value is 1.
+However, it's not recommended to prioritize this provider.
+So, `Security.addProvider` is recommended.

 ### Certificate
 `KonaPKIX` can parse X.509 certificates, including RSA and EC certificates.
 Especially, it supports the EC certificates using ShangMi algorithms, like SM2 curve and SM3withSM2 signature.